Quick facts

 - Decreases water evaporation from soil.

-- Serves as a sponge that prevents runoff around plants growing in heavy clay soils or on sloped sites.
+- Serves as a sponge that reduces runoff around plants growing in heavy clay soils or on sloped sites.

 - Insulates soil and buffers extreme summer and winter soil temperatures.